 That’s a very tall order for any hacking group, and a huge task for an individual unless it was organised to hit specific targets that caused the required disruption the attack was looking to cause.
 It could be written in a way to spread itself specifically into their country using a targeted and focused attack, and by doing so it helped to infect itself for the attacker by copying itself around using a virus as a mechanism to spread around their country.
 It could perform a variety of payloads and stealth tactics depending on what type of machine it infected and what it did when it found the machine it targeted.
 If it finds what it is looking for, it can be set to cause chaos.

-See the YouTube video below about the accuracy and intelligence displayed by the programmers who wrote it, rumored to be US and Israel but never proven without a doubt to be truth about the origin.
+See the YouTube video below about the accuracy and intelligence displayed by the programmers who wrote it alleged to be the CIA working with Mossad by some experts, although this was never proven without a doubt to be truth about the origin of the code.
 It is thought that it’s creation had a purpose from the start to solve concerns of Iran being able to create nuclear weapons that could be used to cause mass destruction to the US or other countries they may have been able to reach using an ICBM (Inter-Continental Ballistic Missile) with a warhead payload if detonated correctly and the destination was reached accurately, that it may cause a potential death of millions if they were not prevented from being able to make enriched Uranium from one of their Nuclear power plant facilities that the US and Israel suspected that Iran were making to use in war.

 The virus contained 4 separate “Zero Day” attacks (vulnerabilities unknown to the vendor as an exploit, in this case the security holes were not disclosed with Microsoft on purpose).
 Because the methods it used were unknown to Microsoft, Virus Scanners, firewalls and so on, the virus was not detected, it easily ran the code it wanted to inject and execute onto any machine they wanted to, and without the target user’s knowledge.
 It was suspected to be USA intelligence that created the virus with the help of Israel who mutually worked on making the goal achievable.
 Their security concerns about Iran were shared, and their level of programming excellence was shared making it a very impressive, complicated and accurate at achieving it’s purpose, which was to prevent production of something Iran could abuse in a very devastating way for them.

-Each zero day attack could have been sold to Microsoft as exploit source code to prove it was a risk to Windows, and Microsoft would pay a reward of $100,00 per zero day attack that qualified and you submitted it formally to Microsoft for them to examine and keep for their study.
+Each zero day attack could have been sold to Microsoft as exploit source code to prove it was a risk to Windows, and Microsoft would have at that time paid a reward of $100,000 per zero day attack that qualified and you submitted it formally to Microsoft for them to examine and keep for their study.
+That bounty is now $200,000 for each qualifying zero day attack found and submitted to he vendor.
 Because Microsoft want to write security updates to patch their operating systems, they reward and prevent attacks they know about.
-Microsoft need to be seen stopping holes they know exist, in order to prevent hackers exploiting the vulnerabilities used for unauthorized access & online crimes.
+Microsoft need to be seen stopping holes they know exist, in order to prevent hackers exploiting the vulnerabilities used for unauthorised access & online crimes.
 Doing so gives Windows customers more confidence in using their Windows and software they use with it.